ucsb-goard-lab/PsychtoolboxStimulusFramework/README.md

 This is the main class that users will interact with.
 The Manager contains handles to all other classes, and will properly route commands to the appropriate class.

 ### StimulusRenderer
 This class handles all the stimulus rendering and setting up of psychtoolbox.
-Contains a couple built-in methods that should cover 90% of the stimuli we use: drawBlank, drawDriftingGrating, drawImage, and drawMovie.
-Also hold all the timing information.
+The Renderer works hand in hand with a Renderable, which contains specific stimulus information to be presented.

+### Renderable
+Renderables are the stimuli themselves.
+These classes hold the stimulus parameters and include a "draw" method to correctly draw when called on by the Renderer.
+For example, the "Image" class, contains an image and display properties of that image.
+For each image you want to use in your stimulus, create another instance of the "Image" class.

 ### MicroscopeTriggerer
 An easy wrapper for converting code from "two-photon" to "widefield" code by simply allowing you to change which microscope system you're on.
 Sets up the DAQ based on some defaults and triggers appropriately.